Find Affordable College Courses

 Ithaca, NY

-Cornell University came in at #7 in this year’s edition of the Most Popular Communication & Journalism Doctor’s Degree Schools in the Middle Atlantic Region ranking.
-Located in the small city of Ithaca, Cornell is a private not-for-profit college with a fairly large student population.
+Cornell University did quite well in this year’s ranking of the most popular places for communication and journalism students to get a doctor’s degree.
+It came in at #7 on the list.
+Located in the city of Ithaca, Cornell is a private not-for-profit college with a fairly large student population.

 Of the 4 students majoring in communication and journalism at Cornell, 50% are male and 50% are female.